IICRC WRT - Water Damage Restoration Technician Course

 Students attending the in-person course will complete the exam on the last day of class.

-How many questions is the IICRC WRT exam?
+How many questions are the IICRC WRT exam?

 The Water Restoration Technician exam is 84 multiple choice questions.